Chapter 19: Of the Law of God

-The Natural Law is the Law of God as revealed in creation and which man knows by virtue of the fact that he’s a creature made in the image of God.
-Natural Law may be discovered by reason and by innate knowledge.
+The Natural Law is the Law of God as revealed in creation and which man knows by virtue of the fact that he’s a creature made in the image of God (see here on the image of God).
+Natural Law may be discovered by reason and innate knowledge.
 The Reformed Baptist theologian Richard Barcellos writes the following concerning the substance and form of the Moral Law:

 Protestant Scholasticism taught that the Decalogue summarily contains the Moral Law and is the inscripturated form of the natural law, as to its substance.
 A distinction was made between substance and form.
 Substance is one; form (and function) may vary.
 For example, when the Westminster Larger Catechism Q. 98 says, “The moral law is summarily comprehended in the ten commandments,” it refers to the fact that the substance (i.e., the underlying essence) of the Moral Law is assumed and articulated in the propositions of the Decalogue as contained in Exodus 20 and Deuteronomy 5.
 The form (and function) fits the redemptive-historical circumstances in which it was given.
 The substance, or underlying principles, are always relevant and applicable to man because he is created in the image of God.
 The application may shift based on redemptive-historical changes, such as the inauguration of the New Covenant, but its substance and utility never changes.

 The Moral Law, on the other hand, is the Law which is revealed and summarized by God in the Ten Commandments, the Decalogue, which is the substance of the Natural Law.
 Richard Muller is quoted in Barcellos on the definition of the Moral Law, saying: